chrismatherdev/chrismather410/README.md

 ## Introduction

-I am a highly motivated, self-taught software engineer predominantly learning front-end technologies with an keen interest in becoming a full-stack developer.
+I am a highly motivated, self-taught software engineer predominantly learning front-end technologies with a keen interest in becoming a full-stack developer.

 - 🔭 I’m currently working on ShowHub.
 A movies and TV Series hub / catalogue.
 - 🌱 I’m currently learning data structures and algorithms.